Why Senseair's flammable refrigerant sensor is chosen

 LED hardly generates any heat and the sensor runs at a temperature nearly equal to the ambient temperature.
 Therefore, even if a flammable gas leaks, it will not become an ignition source.
 We believe that the high level of safety is the most important advantage of the product.

 Some sensors of the same NDIR type use a lamp as the light source.
 When the light is emitted, the heat generated from the filament part of the lamp rises above 1500°C, presenting a risk of ignition.
-Some sensors use a MEMS heater and this also generates heat and emits light at a temperature around 700°C. Consequently, considering the ignition temperature of R32, a similar risk cannot be eliminated.
+Some sensors use a MEMS heater and this also generates heat and emits light at a temperature around 700°C. Consequently, considering the ignition temperature of refrigerant gas, a similar risk cannot be eliminated.

 High safety, high reliability and long life, eliminating ignition risk High safety, high reliability and long life, eliminating ignition risk